-The Individuals with Disabilities Education Act of 2004 (IDEA 2004) allows States the flexibility to make IFSP services available to children after age 3.
-Parents of children who previously received early intervention services and who are determined eligible for services under Part B Section 619 (preschool special education) may choose the continuation of services through an IFSP.
-Under the Extended IFSP Option, Maryland's early intervention service plan must include an educational component that promotes school readiness and incorporates preliteracy, language, and numeracy skills for such children until they enter, or are eligible under State law to enter, kindergarten [20 USC 1435 §635(c)(1) and the MSDE Policies and Procedures for the Extended IFSP Option for Age 3 to Kindergarten Age, 7/1/09].
+The Individuals with Disabilities Education Act of 2004 (IDEA 2004) and the federal regulations (34 CFR§303.1) published in the federal register in September, 2011 allows States the flexibility to make IFSP services available to children after the age of three.
+Parents of children who previously received early intervention services and who are determined eligible for services under Part B Section 619 (preschool special education) may choose to have their children continue early intervention services through an IFSP or to receive special education and related services through an Individualized Education Program (IEP).
+Under the Extended IFSP Option, the child's IFSP must include an educational component that promotes school readiness and incorporates pre-literacy, language, and numeracy skills for such children until the child's fourth birthday.